-Offline terminals are the receiving component, an integral part of the payment rail infrastructure provided by the payment networks.
-They represent an infrastructure of universal receivers of offline payments, ensuring that merchants, payees, and the backend across the ecosystem, can seamlessly accept offline transactions regardless of the type of offline wallet used by the payer.
+Offline terminals are the software-based receiving components in resilient payment systems, an integral part of payment networks or integrated with merchant POS terminals.
+They represent an interoperable infrastructure of universal payment receivers, ensuring that payees, merchants, and any backend server component across the payment ecosystem, can seamlessly accept payments regardless of offline wallet type used by the payer.

-The Reserve, Pay, and Settle approach optimizes offline payments by leveraging existing rails for online settlement rather than relying on separate reconciliation layers.
-The modularity of this unique approach of offline payments combines the interoperability of EMVCo card payments with the programmable flexibility of Ethereum smart contracts, delivering a comprehensive framework for secure offline transactions.
+The Reserve, Pay, and Settle approach augments any payment network by leveraging online settlement of Digital IOUs rather than relying on adjunct reconciliation of offline payments.
+The modularity of this unique approach combines the issuing and acquiring separation found in EMVCo card payments with the programmable flexibility of Ethereum smart contracts, delivering a comprehensive framework for secure, interoperable and resilient payments.

 The Reserve, Pay, and Settle approach optimizes offline payments by leveraging existing rails rather than relying on separate reconciliation layers: